17 Mc Nemar’s Test

 • In the post-test, 35 students passed and 15 students failed.

-• Among the students who passed the pre-test, 20 also passed the post-test.
+• Of the students who passed the pre-test, 20 also passed the post-test.

-• Among the students who failed the pre-test, 15 passed the post-test.
+• Of the students who failed the pre-test, 15 subsequently passed the post-test.

-We want to determine if there is a significant difference in the proportions of students passing the exam before and after the teaching method was introduced.
+The objective of this analysis is to determine whether there is a significant change in the proportion of students who passed before and after the introduction of the new teaching method.

 17.2.1 Calculation of McNemar Test (Continuity-Corrected)